-Long-term development is likely to require modern sector development.
-However, for the foreseeable future is it clear that the possibility of moving people out of agriculture so as to increase the average productivity and income is very limited.
-This puts the poor rural population in a difficult position and leaves little room for per capita income growth other than through increased agricultural output.
-In other words, living standards will remain very low for the rural population unless there is a substantial increase in farm production.
+The lack of a modern sector puts the poor rural population in a difficult position and leaves little room for per capita income growth other than through increased agricultural output.
+In other words, living standards will remain low for the rural population unless there is a substantial increase in farm production.
 In the short run, and until a modern sector begins to emerge, improvements in agriculture constitute the only way of improving livelihoods in Timor-Leste.

-We discuss in this paper what determines agricultural development in Timor-Leste and how such development can be achieved.
+In the present article we discuss what determines agricultural development in Timor-Leste and how such development can be achieved.
 This is done in two steps.
 The first one takes the production function as its point of departure.
-Agricultural output is seen as a function of inputs (land, capital and labor) and technology, which in turn are influenced by the infrastructure and institutions of the economy and by external factors which cannot be influenced by policy measures.
-The second part, in turn, emphasizes the fact that Timor-Leste is a market economy.
+Agricultural output is seen as a function of inputs (land, capital and labor) and technology, which in turn are influenced by the infrastructure and institutions of the economy.

+Moreover, output is also affected by external factors that cannot be influenced by policy measures.
+The second part emphasizes the fact that Timor-Leste is a market economy.
 A model of an agricultural household is constructed.
-The static optimum of the household is derived and the effects on production, consumption, sales, income and leisure of the household of different price incentives (changes in food prices, cash crop prices and prices of manufactured goods) are investigated.
+The static optimum of the household is derived and the effects on production, consumption, sales, income, and leisure of the household of different price incentives (changes in food prices, cash crop prices and prices of manufactured goods) are investigated.